eoas-ubc/eoas_hpc_edu/Readme.md

 # EOAS HPC tutorials

-This website will eventually be an graduate education companion to the [OCESE project](https://eoas-ubc.github.io/) for undergraduate teaching with jupyter notebooks.
+This website will eventually be a graduate education companion to the [OCESE project](https://eoas-ubc.github.io/) for undergraduate teaching with jupyter notebooks.

 ## The basic approach: